Hidden Markov Neural Networks: Experiments

-In this section, we want to learn an evolving in time classifier from an artificially generated dataset which is built from MNIST. \begin{enumerate} \item We define two labellers: $\mathcal{C}_1$, naming each digit with its label in MNIST; $\mathcal{C}_2$, labelling each digits with its MNIST's label shifted by one unit, i.e. $0$ is classified as $1$, $1$ is classified as $2$, $\dots$, $9$ is classified as $0$. \item We consider $19$ time steps where each time step $t$ is associated with a probability $f_t \in [0,1]$ and a portion of the MNIST's dataset $\mathcal{D}_t$. \item At each time step $t$ we randomly label each digit in $\mathcal{D}_t$ with either $\mathcal{C}_1$ or $\mathcal{C}_2$ according to the probabilities $f_t,1-f_t$. \end{enumerate} The resulting $(\mathcal{D}_t)_{t=1,\dots,19}$ is a collection of images where the labels evolves in $t$ by switching randomly from $\mathcal{C}_1$ to $\mathcal{C}_2$ and vice-versa.
+In this subsection, we compare HMNNs with continual learning baselines when the data-generating distribution is dynamic.
+We decide to artificially generate such a dataset from MNIST with the following procedure. \begin{enumerate} \item We define two labellers: $\mathcal{C}_1$, naming each digit with its label in MNIST; $\mathcal{C}_2$, labelling each digit with its MNIST's label shifted by one unit, i.e. $0$ is classified as $1$, $1$ is classified as $2$, $\dots$, $9$ is classified as $0$. \item We consider $19$ time steps where each time step $t$ is associated with a probability $f_t \in [0,1]$ and a portion of the MNIST's dataset $\mathcal{D}_t$. \item At each time step $t$ we randomly label each digit in $\mathcal{D}_t$ with either $\mathcal{C}_1$ or $\mathcal{C}_2$ according to the probabilities $f_t,1-f_t$. \end{enumerate} The resulting $(\mathcal{D}_t)_{t=1,\dots,19}$ is a collection of images where the labels evolve in $t$ by switching randomly from $\mathcal{C}_1$ to $\mathcal{C}_2$ and vice-versa.
 Validation and test sets are built similarly.
-In such a scenario, we would ideally want to be able to predict the correct labels by sequentially learn a classifier that is capable of inferring part of the information from the previous time step.
+In such a scenario, we would ideally want to be able to predict the correct labels by learning sequentially a classifier that is capable of inferring part of the information from the previous time step and forgetting the outdated one.
 Remark that when $f_t=0.5$ the best we can do is a classification accuracy of $0.5$ because $\mathcal{C}_1$ and $\mathcal{C}_2$ are indistinguishable.

-We consider a fully Gaussian HMNN with $\mu = m_{t-1}$, to encourage a strong memory on the previous posterior.
-The evolving in time NN is composed by the vectorize image as input, two hidden layers with $100$ rectified linear units and a softmax layer on 10 classes as output.
-The parameters $\alpha, p$ are selected through the validation set while the other parameters are fixed before training.
-Along with the previous HMNN, we train sequentially four additional models for comparison: Variational continual learning; Elastic weight consolidation, with tuning parameter chosen with the validation set; Bayes by Backprop trained sequentially on the dataset; Bayes by Backprop on the full dataset.
+We consider a fully Gaussian HMNN with $\mu = m_{t-1}$ (kernel parameter), to encourage a strong memory of the past.
+The evolving in-time NN is composed of the vectorized image as input, two hidden layers with $100$ rectified linear units and a softmax layer on 10 classes as output.
+The parameters $\alpha, \gamma^v$ are selected through the validation set while the other parameters are fixed before training.
+Along with the previous HMNN, we train sequentially five additional models for comparison: Variational continual learning (VCL), without coreset; Elastic weight consolidation (EWC), with tuning parameter chosen with the validation set; Bayes by Backprop trained sequentially on the dataset; Bayes by Backprop on the full dataset; Kurle et al. adaption with Ornstein-Uhlenbeck process \citep{kurle2019continual}.
 Selected graphical performances on the validation sets are displayed in Figure \ref{fig:val_evolving}.